5 Ways to Build Your Basketball Court in Your Yard

-The first step in building your own basketball yard is to measure the size first.
+The firststep in building your own basketball yard is to measure the size first.
 How big is your yard?
-If you want a full court, know that this will measure at 94 x 50 feet, which means you need a large space for this.
-However, if your backyard isn’t that big enough, you can always go for a half-court size at 47 x 50 ft or 42 x 50 feet.
+If you want afull court basketball hoop, know that this will measure 94 x 50 feet, which means you need a large space for this.
+However, if your backyard isn’t that big enough, you can always go for a half-court size at 47 x 50 feet or 42 x 50 feet.

-Your basketball court floor is crucial in the building process; therefore, it’s something you need to decide on as soon as possible.
-You can choose a premade court floor that is made of rubber sports tiles or a plastic polymer mix.
+Yourbasketball court floor is crucial in the building process; therefore, it’s something you need to decide on as soon as possible.
+You can choose a premade basketball court floor that is made of rubber sports tiles or a plastic polymer mix.
 On the other hand, you can get a concrete slab, but you can also go for no concrete slab at all.

 If you think you will be spending a lot of time on your basketball court, then concrete is useful.
 You can hire a concrete company to do this for you or do it yourself.
-If you plan to DIY it, you can rent a concrete mixer to help you save more time.
+If you plan to DIY it, you can rent a concrete mixer to help you save more time in your backyard court.

 • Hoops